JetBrains/resharper-devguide/topics/basics/getting_started.md

 ![Plugin Run Configurations](run-configurations.png)

-If your plugin has a frontend part, you will see a unified `Rider` configuration in IntelliJ IDEA that works cross-platform.
+If your plugin has a frontend part, you will see a `Rider` configuration in IntelliJ IDEA as well that works cross-platform.

-## Publishing ReSharper and Rider Plugins
+## Publishing Plugins

 - Commands
   - `./publishPlugin.ps1 -Version <Version> -ApiKey <ApiKey> [-Configuration <Debug|Release>]`